kasparsd/limit-login-attempts/readme.txt

 You probably are not or you would know.
 We show a pretty good guess on the option page.
 Set the option using this unless you are sure you know better.

+= I locked myself out testing this thing, what do I do? =

+Either wait, or:

+If you have ftp / ssh access to the site rename the file "wp-content/plugins/limit-login-attempts/limit-login-attempts.php" to deactivate the plugin.

+If you have access to the database (for example through phpMyAdmin) you can clear the limit_login_lockouts option in the wordpress options table.
+In a default setup this would work: "UPDATE wp_options SET option_value = '' WHERE option_name = 'limit_login_lockouts'"

 == Screenshots ==

 1. Loginscreen after failed login with retries remaining